Mitsui de Mexico, S. de R.L. de C.V.

 Mitsui develops energy infrastructure projects associated with oil and gas, refineries, LNG (Liquefied Natural Gas) receiving terminals, gas pipelines, chemical and petrochemical plants.

-Projects related to the development of basic industries such as steel and non-metal minerals plants as well as public infrastructure for airports, ports, roads, etc.
+Projects related to the development of basic industries such as steel and non-metal minerals plants as well as public infrastructure such as digital infrastructure, airports, and ports.

-Mitsui develops business in strategic industrial fields through alliances with construction companies, manufacturers and industry partners; by guaranteeing our investors, lenders and partners the highest profitability levels and mitigating development risks during the construction and during operation and maintenance stages.
+Mitsui develops projects in strategic industrial fields through alliances with investment partners with a significant market presence, engineering and construction companies, manufacturers; and pursue high profitability through mitigation and management of various risks during the construction and during operation and maintenance stages.

-In June 2006, Compañía de Generación Valladolid (50% owned by Mitsui) started operations of a 525-MW combined cycle plant which was built at Valladolid, in the state of Yucatan.
-The plant operates under the Independent Power Producer (IPP) mode and delivers its production to Comisión Federal de Electricidad (CFE).
+In June 2006, Compañía de Generación Valladolid (50% owned by Mitsui) started operations of a 525-MW combined cycle plant which was built at Valladolid, Yucatan state.
+The plant operates under the Independent Power Producer (IPP) scheme and delivers its production to Comisión Federal de Electricidad (CFE).

 In December 2009, Mitsui acquired five more combined-cycle generation plants and one gas pipeline located in the northwest region of Mexico.
-MPA (100% owned by Mitsui) manages the said assets of a total capacity of 2,233 MW, which are also delivered to CFE.
+MPA (100% owned by Mitsui) engages in asset management of the said assets of a total capacity of 2,233 MW and new business development.